Ball-Man/corso/README.md

 ## AI
 Current AIs include:
+* AlphaZero-like agent: superhuman player for the standard 5x5 game format (see `az_experiments/README.md`).
 * Policy gradient agents (REINFORCE, AC, PPO): they can effectively learn the 3x3 version of the game (see `3x3_pg_experiments/README.md`).
 * MinMax: classic approach based on minimax tree search.
 MinMax agents were mostly built for evaluation purposes.
 As such, they are not perfectly optimized.
 For example, they work on fixed depth, strategies like iterative deepening are entirely missing.